 If you’re using your own fertiliser, be sure to dilute it with plenty of water.
 You NEVER want to scorch your houseplant’s roots.
 Why not have a look at our range of houseplant fertilisers?

 Believe it or not, Kentia Palms don’t require much pruning.
 Unless you have a dead or dying leaf, try to keep pruning down to a minimum.

 Theoretically, you could easily propagate your Kentia Palm.
-Providing you have a test tube kit and some rooting powder, there is no reason you couldn’t
+Providing you have a couple of spare jars and some rooting powder, there is no reason you couldn’t

 Kentia Palms are usually propagated by cutting, so take your little shoot and place it in your test tube with water.
 It should take a couple of months to develop roots strong enough to be repotted.
 However, you can reduce this using rooting powder.